pearjo/knut-server/docs/source/guide/config.rst

 ``temperature`` sequence as light back-ends are add to the ``lights`` sequence.

-For example, a temperature back-end with the unique name ``localWeather`` using the :py:class:`~knut.services.openweathermap.OpenWeatherMap` service with it's additional argument ``appid`` is add to the temperature sequence:
+For example, a temperature back-end with the unique name ``localWeather`` using the :py:class:`~knut.services.temperature.openweathermap.OpenWeatherMap` service with it's additional argument ``appid`` is add to the temperature sequence:

 .. code-block:: yaml

    temperature:
      - !knutobject
-       module: knut.services.openweathermap
+       module: knut.services.temperature.openweathermap
        class: OpenWeatherMap
        location: Hamburg
        unique_name: localWeather